-Each of the sections (Reading, Writing and Language, and Math) all have multiple subscores to help students understand their scores in more depth.
+Each of the sections (Reading, Writing and Language, and Math) all have multiple subscores to help you better understand your scores.
 Each of the subscores range from 1-15.
-These scores are generally for the student’s direct use – they are rarely, if ever, used by colleges for scholarship awarding.

-The SAT also gives students two cross-test scores: Analysis in History/Social Studies and Analysis in Science.
-These scores are calculated based on questions across the sections in these subject areas and range from 10-40.
-These subscores also are more for the student’s benefit than for report data for colleges.
+The SAT also provides two cross-test scores: Analysis in History/Social Studies and Analysis in Science.
+These scores are calculated on questions across the sections in these subject areas and range from 10-40.

 What is the SAT score range?